thomasarmstrong/MCValidation/README.md

 # MCValidation
 Files:
-test_geometry3D.py - main code that contained the relavent code to perform lab tests.
-Or at least to get the required number of emitted photons for a desired number of p.e. in the camera
+get_photons.py reads in a run list and provides the required number of photons emitted in LightEmission package to obtain the desired p.e. level
 ![input pe](Figures/inputTruepe.png)